 From refinancing to seeking loan forgiveness to working in a healthcare shortage area, there are a variety of steps that you can take to eradicate your debt.

 Here is our physician guide on medical school loan repayment.

 Almost All Physicians Have Medical School Loan Debt

-According to data from the Association of American Medical Colleges, medical students who completed their education in 2018 graduated with an average of $200,000 in education debt.
-Those who attended private medical schools had a loan balance of about $210k, while graduates from public medical schools graduated owing about $190,000.
+According to data from the Association of American Medical Colleges (AAMC), medical students who completed their education in 2018 graduated with an average of $200,000 in education debt.
+Those who attended private medical schools had a loan balance of about $210k.
+Those from public medical schools graduated with an average medical school debt of about $190,000.

 These numbers are staggering.
 Most young physicians are significantly in the red before they ever even start to collect a paycheck.